yasintalai67/src-main.py/README.md

 Have you identified your target users yet?
 Hey, are you still experimenting with different AI models today?
-Would you outsource parts of the development?
+Would you outsource parts of the development? deposited once n letting the vault do its thing